-Because we have no employees, we rely on our Manager to administer our business activities and day-to-day operations, subject to the supervision and oversight of our Board of Directors.
-Our Manager has its own employees, including an investment team and support personnel, who conduct its day-to-day operations.
-Our Manager has also entered into an administrative services agreement with American Capital pursuant to which our Manager has access to American Capital's employees, infrastructure, business relationships, management expertise and capital raising capabilities, which allow our Manager to fulfill all of its responsibilities under the management agreement in exchange for certain fees payable by our Manager.
-However, we are not a party to, or a third party beneficiary under the administrative services agreement nor the management agreement requires our Manager or American Capital to dedicate specific personnel to our operations nor requires any specific personnel of American Capital to dedicate a specific amount of time to our business.
-All of our officers are also officers of our Manager and/or American Capital.
+We rely on our Manager to administer our business activities and day-to-day operations, subject to the supervision and oversight of our Board of Directors.
+Because neither we nor our Manager have employees, our Manager has entered into an administrative services agreement with American Capital and the parent company of our Manager, pursuant to which our Manager has access to their employees, infrastructure, business relationships, management expertise, information technologies and capital raising capabilities, legal and compliance functions and accounting, treasury and investor relations capabilities, which allow our Manager to fulfill all of its responsibilities under the management agreement.
+However, we are not a party to, or a third party beneficiary under the administrative services agreement.
+In addition, neither the administrative services agreement nor the management agreement requires our Manager, the parent company of our Manager or American Capital to dedicate specific personnel to our operations nor requires any specific personnel of the parent company of our Manager or American Capital to dedicate a specific amount of time to our business.
+All of our officers are also officers of our Manager, the parent company of our Manager and/or American Capital.